-Licensed Clinical Social Worker (L.C.S.W.): Has specialized training in human behavior, family behavior, psychology, and problem solving.
-Has a Master's degree in Social Work (M.S.W.) with two years of supervised postgraduate work providing clinical treatment.
+Licensed Clinical Social Worker (LCSW.): Licensed to practice psychotherapy, with special training in addressing the person-in-environment.
+Has specialized training in human behavior, family behavior, psychology, and problem solving.
+Has a Master’s degree in Social Work (MSW) with two years of supervised post-graduate work providing clinical treatment.

 - National Association of Social Workers

 Provides free information on depression and referrals to social workers in your area.